me945/project-test/README.md

 Description:

-Project that displayes live values from crypto currencies
+Project that displays live values of crypto currencies

 # Production